Top 10 Gated Communities in DFW (2026)

 Timing your gated community purchase can save significant money and provide better selection.
 In my 28 years of DFW real estate experience, I’ve noticed distinct seasonal patterns in these exclusive markets.

 Fall purchases (September-November) often yield better negotiating power as motivated sellers reduce prices before winter.
 I’ve helped clients save 5-10% on gated community purchases during fall months when inventory sits longer.
 Winter purchases can be challenging due to limited inventory, but serious sellers often accept creative terms.
+Don’t overlook January either.
+It’s quiet, but that’s exactly why you can sometimes land a deal that wouldn’t happen in May.

 Frequently Asked Questions